Magic Happens Disneyland Parade is back at Disneyland in 2024. Read up on all you’ll see and the tips for viewing.

 1. Magic Happens Disneyland Parade: Reserved Seating

 Reserved spots are the best choice.
 You get a reserved viewing area with a Magic Happens Parade Dining Package.
-This is by far my favorite way to get the best spots for any Disneyland parade and I put bets on it that parade packages will be announced spring 2020.
+This is by far my favorite way to get the best spots for any Disneyland parade and I put bets on it that parade packages will be announced soon

 You’ll eat before coming to your parade spot, so timing of your meal does not matter much.
 Arrive at your reserved seating area at least 60 minutes before the parade begins.